Guidelines for JALT authors

 This policy also applies to self-plagiarism.
 If an author submits a manuscript to JALT with significant overlap with a manuscript submitted to another journal simultaneously, and this overlap is discovered during the review process or after the publications of both papers, the editor of the other journal is notified and the case is treated as a severe plagiarism case.
 If an author uses some of their previously published material to clarify the presentation of new results, the previously published material shall be identified and the difference to the present publication shall be mentioned.

-JALT allows debate post publication through letters to the Editor-in-chief (email@example.com).
+JALT allows debate post publication through letters to the Co-editor-in-chief (firstname.lastname@example.org).
 JALT has mechanisms for correcting, revising or retracting articles after publication.

 The editorial team of JALT will consider retracting a publication if there is clear evidence that the findings are unreliable, either as a result of major error (e.g, miscalculation or experimental error), or as a result of fabrication (e.g, of data) or falsification (e.g, image manipulation); it constitutes plagiarism; the findings have previously been published elsewhere without proper attribution to previous sources or disclosure to the editor, permission to republish, or justification (i.e, cases of redundant publication); it contains material or data without authorisation for use; copyright has been infringed or there is some other serious legal issue (eg, libel, privacy); it reports unethical research; it has been published solely on the basis of a compromised or manipulated peer review process; the author(s) failed to disclose a major competing interest (a.k.a. conflict of interest) that, in the view of the editor, would have unduly affected interpretations of the work or recommendations by editors and peer reviewers (COPE retraction guidelines, 2019).